microsoft/CCF/doc/build_apps/js_app_bundle.rst

   - ``"readonly"``
   - ``"historical"``

+.. note:: "sometimes" is a good default value for most endpoints.
+The node that receives the request will forward only to preserve session consistency (a previous transaction was already forwarded), or because the transaction can't be executed locally (it involves a write, and the node is a backup). "always" is a good setting for endpoints that always write to the KV, because it saves attempting the transaction on a backup before forwarding.

 - ``"openapi"``:  An `OpenAPI Operation Object <https://swagger.io/specification/#operation-object>`_ without `references <https://swagger.io/specification/#reference-object>`_.
 This is descriptive but not enforced - it will be inserted into the generated OpenAPI document for this service, but will not restrict the